VyacheslavGoryunov/vyacheslav.me/_pages/about.md

 lang: en
 ---

 Hello!
-My name is Slava and I'm IT specialist with 9 years of work experience.
+My name is Vyacheslav and I'm IT specialist with 9 years of work experience.
 I'm interested in three areas: development, management, and, more recently, the media sphere.

 If you're interested in short description: here is [my CV]({{ 'assets/pdf/VyacheslavGoryunov_CV.pdf' | relative_url }}) and welcome to [my LinkedIn](https://www.linkedin.com/in/vyacheslav-goryunov/).